nus-cs2113-AY2122S1/tp/docs/team/ng-andre.md

 - Added UML diagrams for all the above-mentioned features

 ### Contributions to team-based tasks
-- Handled release management and published v1.0 and v2.0 releases
+- Handled release management and published v1.0, v2.0 and v2.1 releases
+- Hosted and attended weekly team meetings for issue review and work allocation
+- Regular debugging and testing of application to ensure basic functionality is present
 - Updated User Guide (UG) and Developer Guide (DG) documentation that were not specific to any feature:
   - Reviewed and updated overall User Guide and fixed inconsistencies between UG and error messages in application